14

 Manage Expectations

 The holiday season is full of expectations.
 Families work endlessly to create meaningful holiday gatherings, from cooking to purchasing gifts and decorating homes.
 It is important for parents to manage their expectations surrounding their child in recovery.
-Recovery from addiction is a long process and the expectation that their child is cured of personal conflict should not be held.
-Although the holiday season is one often associated with happiness and joy, it can be extremely stressful for someone in early recovery.
+Recovery from substance abuse issues is a long process and the expectation that their child is cured of personal conflict should not be held.
+Although the holiday season is often associated with happiness and joy, it can be extremely stressful for someone in early recovery.

 Encourage Your Child to Reach Out to Others in Recovery

 The holiday season is an especially difficult time for those in recovery and their families.
 By managing expectations and being prepared, you give yourself the best chance at a safe and happy holiday season.
 Unfortunately, relapse is common during the holiday season.
 If your child does relapse, seek help immediately.
-If you or someone you know needs help from addiction or you would like more information about recovery, there are lots of options available.
-New Life House can be reached at (888) 357-7577.
-If you have a child in recovery, what are some of the ways you support them during the holidays?
+If you or someone you know needs help from addiction or you would like more information about recovery, there are lots of options available and recovery from drug and alcohol abuse is possible!
+Reach out to New Life House to learn more about our sober living for young men in Los Angeles.

 Form